 Needing to accommodate mechanical air ducts, hot and cold water piping, electrical lines, sprinkler lines, plumbing, fire alarm system, as well as phone and digital data lines, the tight, hidden spaces above each residence hall corridor house the buildings’ vital infrastructure.
-To anticipate and coordinate, the team focused on a prototypical suite, identifying where it connects to the building systems that run above the hallway ceilings.
+To anticipate and plan this coordination, the team planned overall coordination by focusing on a prototypical suite, identifying where it connects to the building systems that run above the hallway ceilings.

 Using a prototypical model, the team confirmed the dimensions and space requirements for the M/E/P systems.
 And if the building design showed a spatial miscalculation, it could be corrected, before the actual joining of modular suite systems to public area systems.